The prediction in Terminator 2 isn’t that machines will destroy us – but how they’ll replace us.

 This is partly down to Skynet’s master settings.
 As Sarah points out, it doesn’t want the T-800 to do too much thinking.
 The implication is that thinking and free learning are human attributes.

-Then they reset its chip and John can teach it how to talk human:
+When they reset its chip, John is able to teach the T-800 how to talk human:

 “You don’t say ‘affirmative’ or some shit like that.
 You say, ‘no problemo’.”